sz-piotr/zedocs/packages/docs/src/markdown/extensions.md

 # Extensions

-This page talks about the extensions added to markdown in ZeDocs.
+This page talks about the extensions added to markdown in Zedocs.

 This is a warning.